vim-labs/ZeneKa/README.md

 return address
 ```

 The inputs `a`, `b`, `c`, `d` store four private 128-bit words provided as unsigned integers ranging from [0, P-1], where `P` is a large `alt_bn128` prime `21888242871839275222246405745257275088548364400416034343698204186575808495617`.
 (See [EIP-196](https://eips.ethereum.org/EIPS/eip-196)).
+This proof allows a prover to prove the possession of information ("hello world!" in this example) to a challenger without revealing any details about that information.
+Moreover, we can trust the computation which asserts this proof from an untrusted source.
 A whitelisted challenging Ethereum address used for proof-submission as an unsigned integer `address`, irrevocably intertwining the zkSNARK proof with the prover, such that attempts to resubmit additional valid proofs corrupt this value.

 To create a verifier for this proof, we register: